Compiling the wiki

 When a research project resulted in more than one paper by the same team, only the more comprehensive paper was included in the wiki.
 The review also generally excluded research focusing exclusively on the internal spaces of buildings, in other words, there needed to be an urban dimension or implication to the research before it was included.

 All 13,700 records were examined against the inclusion criteria by one or, in the case of borderline cases, two researchers.
-In total, 271 studies were considered worthy of inclusion in the wiki; 2% of the records originally identified.
-These form the basis of the four substantive ‘evidence’ sections of the wiki.
+In total, 271 studies were initially considered worthy of inclusion in the wiki; 2% of the records originally identified.
+These formed the basis of the four substantive ‘evidence’ sections of the wiki and many more studies have been added since.
 Whilst every effort has been made to locate studies where they best fit, some research inevitably spans a number of categories.

 Many excellent sources of evidence are likely to have been missed in the search, and new research is being conducted all of the time.
 New contributions are therefore welcome and will be assessed against the same criteria.
 Please follow the links to add your own research or that of others!